Project Sunshine's programs reach over 200,000 young patients and families

 Each year in the United States, over 3 million children are hospitalized.
 30% of chronically ill kids face academic disruption, missing key instruction and vital social interactions.

-We work with Child Life Specialists, Social Workers, Therapists, and Nurses to create a space in the hospital environment for kids to socialize with each other and participate in fun activities that are both recreational and educational.
+We work with Child Life Specialists and other healthcare staff to create a space in the hospital environment for kids to socialize with each other and participate in fun activities that are both recreational and educational.

 Opportunities for play and mental stimulation distract patients from their physical and emotional challenges, give caregivers a break to tend to their own needs – like simply getting fresh air and taking a walk outside – and support hospital staff through the provision of additional services and resources.